 - A car to be able to access job sites and meet with volunteers at locations other than the office

-This position is for 15 to 18 hours per week for 12 consecutive weeks.
-The 12 consecutive weeks must be scheduled between January 1, 2017 and May 15, 2017.
+This position is for 30 to 35 hours per week for 12 consecutive weeks.
+The 12 consecutive weeks must be scheduled between in summer 2017.
 Schedule will include weekend and weekday work.
 Pay is $14/hour for this temporary, part-time, at-will position.
 Approval by the MassCEC internship program is required.

 To apply you must do two things: